neondatabase/website/content/docs/guides/solid-start.md

 subtitle: Set up a Neon project in seconds and connect from a SolidStart application
 enableTableOfContents: true
 updatedOn: '2024-07-08T07:55:54.406Z'
+tag: new
 ---

-SolidStart is an open source, meta-framework that provides the platform to put components that comprise a web application together<sup><a target="_blank" href="https://docs.solidjs.com/solid-start#overview">1</a></sup>.
+SolidStart is an open-source meta-framework designed to integrate the components that make up a web application.<sup><a target="_blank" href="https://docs.solidjs.com/solid-start#overview">1</a></sup>.
 This guide explains how to connect SolidStart with Neon using a secure server-side request.

 To create a Neon project and access it from a SolidStart application: